-Without prejudice to Article 474 of the Belgian Company Code, all payments of principal, premium and interest in respect of the Securities will be made through the Agent and the NBB System in accordance with the NBB System Regulations.
-The payment obligations of the Issuer under the Securities will be discharged by payment to the NBB System in respect of each amount so paid.
+Without prejudice to Article 474 of the Belgian Company Code, payment of principal in respect of the Notes, payment of accrued interest payable on a redemption of the Notes and payment of any interest due on an Interest Payment Date in respect of the Notes will be made through the Agent and the NBB System in accordance with the NBB System Regulations.
+The payment obligations of the Issuer under the Notes will be discharged by payment to the NBB System in respect of each amount so paid.